-Of Boys and Cultural Stereotypes
+Of Boys and Gender Stereotypes

-Here’s some advice I gave these parents:
+Here’s some advice I gave these parents.

 Affirm and Validate